 Our Lead Pastor does teach live.
 With the responsibilities of leading a growing church plant, our lead pastor may need to shift his focus for several weeks to provide intentional leadership and vision for our church.
-During those weeks, Andy Stanley, who is the senior pastor of North Point, will teach via video.
+During those weeks, other leaders from South Ridge will teach live.

-I heard that South Ridge is a non-denominational church.
+I heard that South Ridge is an independent church.
 What does that mean?

 What is the leadership structure?

 The phrase we use to describe the function of government at South Ridge is that we are elder-guarded, staff-led, and volunteer-driven.
 However, in more specific terms, the leadership of South Ridge is built around the Lead Pastor, Elders, and Staff:

 The Lead Pastor primarily serves to provide leadership and vision for our church.
 He is accountable to the Elder Team.
 He willingly serves the staff and volunteers through collaborative efforts, but is given the point leadership position to make executive decisions.
 As the leader of the Elder Team, he must meet the qualifications of Elders/Overseers outlined in 1 Timothy 3:1-11 and Titus 1:5-9.